dbeast-co/dbeast-monitor/README.md

 #### Backend setup
 1. The backend requires Java version 8 or higher.
-2. Unzip the backend application from the dbeast-monitoring-for-elastic-stack-VERSION.zip file.
+2. Unzip the backend application from the dbeast-monitoring-for-elastic-stack-<VERSION>.zip file.
 3. Edit the application configuration file: config/server.
 You can change the host and port if desired, or use the default settings.
 4. To run the backend application:
     - For Linux users: